Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 for which an explicit form of $E(x,p,s)$ is required.
 In the simplest scenario where $T=\p_s E$ is a parameter, we assume $U(x,s)=Ts$, such that the particle and bath energies are separable $E = H_0 (x,p) + Ts$.
 Denoting $s_0=(e-H_0(x,p))/T$:

 Hence,

 This corresponds precisely to the Maxwell-Boltzmann (MB) canonical distribution \cite{chandler1987,Landau}, subject to energy conservation.
 We note that, for a uniform $\mP_0(e)$, the distribution becomes independent of $s$.
 This situation corresponds to an infinite bath whose macroscopic state remains unchanged.

 Remarkably, in this formulation, the MB distribution emerges as a consequence of the FDR derived from the second law of thermodynamics, contrary to the conventional approach, where the FDR is obtained by assuming the MB distribution as the steady-state.
-Hence, the variational approach recovers the results of equilibrium statistical mechanics without being limited to it.
-The complete derivations supporting this section are presented in Appendix \ref{app:mech_closed}.
+Hence, the variational approach recovers the results of equilibrium statistical mechanics in the canonical ensemble, without being restricted to such regime---recall we do not require the assumption of infinite baths for the FDRs nor the equilibrium ansatz [Eq. \eqref{eq:SS_functional}].